 Source: CB Insights

-As Baidu, Alibaba and Tencent take on global leadership in AI, autonomous vehicles and personalized medicine, China’s corporate VC targets are getting an even split between China and the rest of the world.
+As Baidu, Alibaba and Tencent take on global leadership in artificial intelligence technology, autonomous vehicles and personalized medicine, China’s corporate VC targets are getting an even split between China and the rest of the world.

-And as I’ll discuss in a future blog, China’s government aims to be the global leader in AI by 2030, a task which requires mass absorption of foreign expertise and foreign data.
+And as I’ll discuss in a future blog, China’s government aims to be the global leader in artificial intelligence technology by 2030, a task which requires mass absorption of foreign expertise and foreign data.

 Leveraging tremendous government-backed guiding funds and state-corporate collaborations, Beijing can now help bring the world’s top tech talent and intellectual property back to the mainland.

-With a heavy focus on AI, Chinese VC firms are targeting three major arenas:
+With a heavy focus on future of artificial intelligence, Chinese VC firms are targeting three major arenas:

 - Driverless vehicles

 Back on the mainland, China’s ultra-high-powered startup ecosystem pioneers the world’s greatest supply of high-tech hardware and newly deployable algorithms.

 And now sharing the wealth, Chinese VC abroad plays a critical role in picking out the most promising collaborators to learn from at home and work with abroad.

 Shenzhen’s Maker Movement puts China in the unequivocal lead when it comes to hardware manufacturing.